-Whilst completing her undergraduate degree, Camille was the recipient of many scholarships and prizes, including winning the Paganini Prize, and the Matilda Jane Aplin scholarship.
 After successful completion of a Bachelor of Music at age 18, Camille was awarded a scholarship to undertake Postgraduate study at the Royal Northern College of Music in Manchester.
 From 2008-12, studying with Malcolm Layfield and Levon Chilingirian, Camille completed a Postgraduate Diploma in Violin Performance and a Masters of Music, both with Distinction.
-On completion of her Masters degree in July of 2012, Camille was awarded the RNCM's prestigious Philip Newman Award, for outstanding achievement during her postgraduate studies.
+On completion of her Masters degree in July of 2012, Camille was awarded the RNCM's Philip Newman Award, for outstanding achievement during her postgraduate studies.

-Camille plays a very fine Eugenio Degani violin, made in 1897.
+Camille plays a Eugenio Degani violin, made in 1897.